gabriellegall/chess_com_bi_pg/README.md

 Those tests are automatically executed via the script `run_all.py` (more information below).

 ### Documentation
 All models are documented in DBT via yaml files.
+All parameters are centralized under the `dbt_project.yml` file (e.g. describing when each game phase starts, what is the threshold for a small blunder or a massive blunder, etc.).
 Since several models share the same fields, I use a markdown file `doc.md` to centralize new definitions and I call those definitions inside each yaml.
 To ensure that there is a perfect match between the `doc.md` and the various yaml files, I created a script `test_doc.py` which can be executed to make a full gap analysis and raise warnings if any.

 ## Orchestration